From super-duper freakshakes and croissant-donut hybrids, to bubblewaffles and ice cream filled macaroons, these are the

 The croissant/doughnut hybrid at Dum Dums have been selling like hot cakes… I mean cronuts!
-Right now they’re one of the most famous desserts in London.
+Right now they’re one of the most popular desserts in London.

 So what makes them special?
 Firstly, they’re baked, not fried.
 Secondly, flavours include crême brûlée, cinnamon, salted caramel and strawberry cream!
 YUM.

 Miki’s Paradise (Holloway)

 It’s hard to avoid the freakshake revolution, with Instagram going wild for glasses filled with rich chocolate milk and ice cream, then piled high with donuts, cookies and more.

 The UK’s first cookie dough provider has been a big hit!
-After their pop up in Old Street had people queueing around the block, they’ve now set up stands in Camden Market, Westfield London and Intu Lakeside.
+After their pop up in Old Street had people queueing around the block, their tasty tubs of cookie dough are now stocked in several places.

 So how does it work?
 Well, first you choose your flavour of raw cookie dough (don’t worry – no eggs in this mixture), which include double chocolate, white chocolate chips, biscoff and nutella.
 Then pick some toppings, and indulge.

-These bizarre egg waffles were invented in Hong Kong as a way of using up un-sellable broken eggs and are one of the best London desserts you can wrap your lips around this year!
+Did you know these fun egg waffles were invented in Hong Kong as a way of using up un-sellable broken eggs?
+Today, they’re one of the best London desserts you can wrap your lips around.

 When Bubblewrap launched in Soho, they caused queues around Wardour Street.
 Now, they have two branches – one in Soho and the other in Covent Garden Market.